-It is reasonably common for Mayors and Lord Mayors in Australia to adopt the tradition of wearing the robes of office on special occasions such as formal functions, Council meetings and Citizenship ceremonies.
+It is reasonably common for the mayors and lord mayors of local governments in Australia to adopt the tradition of wearing regalia on special occasions such as formal functions, council meetings and citizenship ceremonies.

-In Parramatta, each Mayor decides the extent to which they will wear the robes and chains of office.
-Over the course of Council’s history, some Mayors never wore the regalia while in office while others wore them on a regular basis.
+In Parramatta, each mayor decides the extent to which they will wear the regalia.
+Over the course of council’s history, some never wore the regalia while in office, whilst others wore them on a regular basis.

-The first set of robes were purchased in 1938 ahead of the city’s 150th anniversary celebrations.
-The robes were worn for the first time at the Council meeting of 18 July 1938 by Mayor WJ Irwin.
+The first set of robes and chains were purchased in 1938 ahead of the city’s 150th anniversary celebrations.
+They were worn for the first time at the Council meeting of 18 July 1938 by Mayor WJ Irwin (1938-1939).

 Mayor WJ Irwin, c1938, Source: City of Parramatta Cultural Collections, Mayoral Portrait Collection, ACC190.001.001

-It appears the second set of Parramatta Mayoral robes was purchased in 1967 from Ede and Ravenscroft Limited, Robemakers of London and the chain of office was made by Angus and Coote, Sydney.
+The second set of robes was purchased in 1967 from Ede and Ravenscroft Limited, Robemakers of London and the chain of office was made by Angus and Coote, Sydney.
 The robes were red with a black facing and trimmed with fur.
 These were worn with a lace jabot.

 Alan Hyam as Mayor in 1987 and as Lord Mayor in 1989.
 Source: City of Parramatta Cultural Collections, Mayoral Portrait Collection, ACC190.001.013 and ACC190.001.017.

-The current Lord Mayor Bob Dwyer can be seen here wearing the robes and chains of office.
-These chains have been in use since 1989.
+Lord Mayor Bob Dwyer (2019-2021) can be seen here wearing the robes and chains of office.

 References: